Ashrithiiitdm/OS/README.md

-# This repository caontains the codes for our Operating Systems project
+# This repository contains the codes for our Operating Systems project